 Problem

-When a product introduces a major version change, certain APIs, features, or configurations are inevitably deprecated or removed.
-Users browsing the latest documentation must be clearly warned if they are using outdated patterns, yet the documentation should remain focused on the modern implementation to avoid confusion.
+When a product introduces a major version change, APIs or configurations are inevitably deprecated.
+Users browsing the latest docs must be warned if they use outdated patterns.
+However, the documentation should remain focused on the modern implementation.

 Why it matters

-Failure to explicitly surface breaking changes leads to developers wasting hours debugging code that the engine no longer supports.
-Contextual warnings and clear migration paths are essential for maintaining user trust, reducing support requests, and ensuring a smooth transition to the latest version of your software.
+Failure to surface breaking changes leads to developers debugging code the engine no longer supports.
+Contextual warnings and clear migration paths maintain user trust, reduce support requests, and ensure a smooth transition.

 Approach

-Combine docmd’s Versioning Engine with Callout Containers to create a clear distinction between legacy and modern content.
-The strategy is to move full legacy documentation to an archived version while providing “migration anchors” in the current version that link back to the archived content.
+Combine docmd’s Versioning Engine with Callout Containers.
+This creates a clear distinction between legacy and modern content.
+Move full legacy documentation to an archived version while providing “migration anchors” in the current version.

 Implementation